Home > CPU

 During our testing, it reached a maximum of 68°C in Furmark 2, which is normal for a CPU.
 So, even under stress, you shouldn’t have to worry about the CPU thermal throttling.
 However, if you’re located in a hotter region, the ambient temperature can ramp up the baseline.
 For example, the base temperature is 40°C in a hot region and 30°C in a cold region, so the processor will generate more heat and reach its peak quicker in the hotter area as the air is warmer.
 So, we recommend using an AIO CPU cooler to ensure it keeps cool and operates optimally.

 As far as its performance is concerned, it was able to outperform the 13600K.
-We ran Cyberpunk 2077 at 1080p low resolution with the RTX 4070 Ti Super, and the 245K delivered 189 FPS while the 13600K managed 179.
+We ran Cyberpunk 2077 at 1080p low resolution with the RTX 4070 Ti Super, and the 245K delivered 189 FPS while the 13600K managed 179 FPS.
 The performance difference isn’t huge in gaming, but in terms of multi-threaded performance, it had much better results, outperforming the 13600K and 9600X in CPU-Z, Cinebench R23, and Geekbench 6.

 So, it should make for a good pairing with the RTX 2060 for some gaming at low resolutions.
 However, since the RTX 2060 is a budget card and is getting older by the day, you would have the option to upgrade to a more powerful GPU, as we did, without worrying about bottleneck issues.
-The Core Ultra 5 245K might be an entry-level card but the new architecture and 3nm CPU process technology enable it to go toe-to-toe with high-end GPUs.
+The Core Ultra 5 245K might be an entry-level card, but the new architecture and 3nm CPU process technology enable it to go toe-to-toe with high-end GPUs.

 Best budget CPU for RTX 2060